JoshuaMariner/JoshuaMariner/README.md

 - 👀 I’m interested in video games, computers, and aerospace!
 - 🌱 I’m currently learning lua.
 - 💞️ I’m looking to collaborate on lua, C++, or C# projects.
-- 📫 If interested, you can reach out to me on GitHub!
-I get notifications.
+- 📫 If interested, you can reach out to me on Discord!
+Joshua M#3890

 <!---
 JoshuaMariner/JoshuaMariner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.